NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 - **Optimal State Processing**: Reward signals are structured to direct the agent through state processing in an optimal sequence for maximum reward.
 - **Atomic Jobs and Events**: Tasks are atomic events, with the Observe state initiating the signal cascade and engaging other states as necessary.

-## Enhanced Multitasking and Concurrency
+## Multitasking and Concurrency
 The SocraticAgent's architecture is bolstered by an advanced multitasking framework that integrates a **Parallel State Machine** with a robust **Thread Processor** and **Job System**.
 This system is designed to manage and schedule complex concurrent tasks within the game engine and its subsystems, ensuring high efficiency and responsiveness.
+By intertwining Threads and Fibers with the existing Parallel State Machine, the SocraticAgent achieves a new level of multitasking capability.
+This design not only enhances the agent's ability to process multiple streams of information but also fortifies its capacity to execute complex, concurrent tasks within the dynamic and demanding context of game environments.

 ### Thread Processor and Job System
 - **Threads**: At the core of our system are Threads, which represent individual tasks that can be scheduled and executed on one of the machine's cores.
 These threads utilize semaphores to manage access to shared resources, preventing conflicts and ensuring smooth operation.